-Educational Policy Studies has three units: Educational Leadership, Research, Measurement and Statistics and Social Foundations of Education.
-Each of these units offers a variety of degrees including the Masters, Specialist, Ph.D., Ed.D. and Graduate Certificates.
+Educational Policy Studies has four units: Educational Leadership, Research, Measurement and Statistics, Social Foundations of Education and Higher Education.
+Each of these units offers a variety of degrees including Masters, Specialist, Ph.D., Ed.D. and Graduate Certificates.
 In the units, we teach a variety of research methodologies including qualitative, quantitative, mixed methods and program evaluation.
 Graduates of our programs often have a direct impact on education in a variety of ways from leading schools/districts, supervising research, evaluating programs, writing policies and teaching students at all levels (including within higher education).
 Our faculty work closely with students and our small classes allow for one on one attention and mentoring.
 All of our programs allow flexibility for working students.
 Depending upon the program, we also encourage interdisciplinary study.

 I invite you to peruse our website, especially the pages of our dynamic faculty who are actively engaged in research and scholarship.
 Check out our news section of the website where we feature alums and current students.
 You will see that we are doing the hard work of positively impacting education, broadly conceived.
 We invite you to help us.